severr/severr-javascript/README.md

 'use strict';

 // create a new client
-var SeverrClient = require('severr-javascript');
+var TrakerrClient = require('trakerr-javascript');
-var client = new SeverrClient('11ca50c784b7144ac36de822e83d8069609584866662'); // replace value within quotes with your API key instead
+var client = new TrakerrClient('11ca50c784b7144ac36de822e83d8069609584866662'); // replace value within quotes with your API key instead

-// Option-1: Add a global exception handler, any error thrown with throw new Error('...'); will now be sent to Severr client.handleExceptions(false);
+// Option-1: Add a global exception handler, any error thrown with throw new Error('...'); will now be sent to Trakerr client.handleExceptions(false);

-// Option-2: Send event manually to Severr try {
+// Option-2: Send event manually to Trakerr try {
     // create a new event
     var appEvent = client.createAppEvent();

     // ... populate any member data ...

-    // send it to Severr
+    // send it to Trakerr
     client.sendEvent(appEvent, function(error, data, response) {
         if(error) {
             console.error('Error Response: ' + error + ', data = ' + data + ', response = ' + JSON.stringify(response));